Quantum Compression of Tensor Network States: Preliminaries

 We label the edges by $i,j$ and $k$ to indicate their correspondence to the first, second and third index of $T$, respectively.
 In the following, the indices will be sometimes omitted in the graphical notation.

-{\em Reversal of edges.} Multiplication with the unnormalised maximally entangled state $\kket{I}: = \sum_i \ket{i}\ket{i}$ or its adjoint $\bbra{I} := \sum_i \bra{i}\bra{i}$ does not alter the elements of a tensor, but it converts a column index to a row index and {\em vice versa}.
+{\em Reversal of edges.} Multiplication by the unnormalised maximally entangled state $\kket{I}: = \sum_i \ket{i}\ket{i}$ or its adjoint $\bbra{I} := \sum_i \bra{i}\bra{i}$ does not alter the elements of a tensor, but it converts a column index to a row index and {\em vice versa}.
 We represent a multiplication with $\kket{I}$ by a reversal of the direction of the arrow involved in the multiplication.

-We always assume that the Hilbert space of each edge has a default basis, so that for each edge, the maximally entangled state is uniquely defined.
+We always assume that the Hilbert space of each edge comes with a default basis, so that for each edge, the maximally entangled state is uniquely defined.

-{\em Vectorisation.} If we reverse all ingoing edges of a tensor, we obtain a tensor with only outgoing edges, which is a column vector (on the tensor product of multiple Hilbert spaces).
+{\em Vectorisation.} If we reverse all ingoing edges of a tensor, we obtain a tensor with only outgoing edges, which is a column vector on the tensor product of the Hilbert spaces corresponding to all the edges.
 For example,